 Section 4 - Procedure

-Managing Risks of Electrical Equipment
+Unsafe Electrical Equipment

-Visual and Physical Inspection
+Visual and physical inspection

 Testing

-Action for Non-Compliant Equipment
+Action for non-compliant equipment

 Tags

-Requirements for NEW electrical equipment
+Requirements for new electrical equipment

-Table 1 – Electrical Equipment Categories
+Table 1 – Electrical equipment categories

 Category of Equipment